Q42/vue-dotnet-validator/readme.md

 This adds the model binding in the `<validator>` instance.

-`:instant-validation="false"` (optional, default is `true`)
+`validation-style=""` (optional, default is `after-blur`), validation-styles:

-When this is turned off the validation only triggers after the first change (instead of first blur) or on submit of the validator group.
+- `after-blur` (default): After first blur validation will be reactive.
+- `after-change`: After first change validation will be reactive, blurring a autofocus field with no input will not trigger this.
+- `after-submit`: After first submit validation will be reactive.

 ## Creating custom validators
 It is possible to create your own validators, below is an example of a very simple custom validator.